-- Group home living can often lead to special challenges to safety during the pandemic.
-The CDC provides guidance for individuals with disabilities living in group homes.
+- Group home living can often lead to special challenges to safety during a pandemic.
+The CDC provides guidance for individuals with disabilities living in group home settings.

 - The Kansas Developmental Disability Service Provider Network provides a video series on the importance of being vaccinated.
 Vaccination against COVID-19 helps protect staff, those they serve and their families from infection.
 Interhab provides videos of persons receiving services on the importance of vaccination from the perspective of persons with disabilities.

 We invite you to take a short survey.